lengfeld/blockdiff/README.md

 Support interrupted patch operations.
 No need to download the whole patch file again.
 Just continue the download and patch operation in the middle of the patch file.

+Use asciidoc instead of pandoc to generate the manpage and the html for the homepage.
+Pandoc is a haskell programm and requires the haskel toolchain installed on the build system.